cfahlgren1/llmdump/README.md

 - [Hugging Face Inference Client](https://huggingface.co/docs/huggingface_hub/guides/inference), which is the official client for Hugging Face's [Serverless Inference API](https://huggingface.co/docs/api-inference/en/index), a fast API with a free tier for running LLM inference with models from the Hugging Face Hub.
 - [AISuite](https://github.com/andrewyng/aisuite), which is an LLM router by Andrew Ng and which maps to [a lot of LLM API providers](https://github.com/andrewyng/aisuite/tree/main/aisuite/providers) with a uniform interface.
 - [Litellm](https://docs.litellm.ai/docs/), which is a library that allows you to use [a lot of different LLM APIs](https://docs.litellm.ai/docs/providers) with a uniform interface.
-- [Docling](https://github.com/docling/docling), Docling parses documents and exports them to the desired format with ease and speed.
-This observer allows you to wrap this and push popular document formats (PDF, DOCX, PPTX, XLSX, Images, HTML, AsciiDoc & Markdown) to the different stores.

 ### Change OpenAI compliant LLM provider